Best Speakeasies San Diego

 Noble Experiment

-How to Get in: Enter into The Neighborhood restaurant located on G Street, where you’ll see a wall of beer kegs near the bathrooms.
+How to Get in: Enter into Neighborhood located on G Street, where you’ll see a wall of beer kegs near the bathrooms.
 The wall is actually a secret door; just push on the right of the kegs to find yourself immersed in a whole new world.

 Location: Gaslamp Quarter